 Are ley lines spiritual?

 Ley lines have been given a spiritual element more than being accepted merely as ancient paths.
-Spiritual ley lines are deemed to have magnetic or magical powers and are revered as sacred in many places.
-Most have been given a name – often after a Saint in the UK.
-This often happens when Christianity sees a rival or cultural trend – it is assimilated.
+Spiritual ley lines are deemed to have magnetic or magical powers.
+They are revered as sacred in many places.
+Most ley lines now have a name after a Saint in the UK.
+Christianity sees a rival or cultural trend and assimilates it into its own stories.

 Look beneath the name of many churches and you will find a Pagan God who was worshipped prior to Christianity coming to the area.